 Details of remuneration of Directors / Key Managerial Personnel

-The information relating to remuneration of Directors/Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 201 4 of the Act is given in Annexure - Vwhich forms part of this Report.
+The information relating to remuneration of Directors/Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 of the Act is given in Annexure - VIwhich forms part of this Report.

 Particulars of Employees

-The statement under Rule 5(2) and 5(3) of The Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VI which forms part ofthis Report.
+The statement under Rule 5(2) and 5(3) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are set out in Annexure - VII which forms part ofthis Report.

-Management Discussion and Analysis Report as required under the Listing Regulations isannexed as Annexure - VII which forms part of this Report.
+Management Discussion and Analysis Report as required under the SEBI (ListingObligations and Disclousure Requirements) Regulations 2015 ('the Listing Regulations') isannexed as Annexure - VIII which forms part of this Report.

-Your Company has been practicing the principles of good corporate governance.
-Adetailed report on corporate governance as required under the Listing Regulations isannexed as Annexure - VIII.
+A detailed report on corporate governance as required under the Listing Regulations isannexed as Annexure - IX.
 Certificate of the Practicing Company Secretary regardingcompliance with the conditions stipulated in the Listing Regulations forms part of theReport on Corporate Governance which forms part of this Report.